-1. Powers of Attorney .
-A power of attorney is a legal document that you sign, and do so when you are competent, which authorizes a third party to act on your behalf.
-Although a power of attorney may be limited to a specific authority two of the most common authorities are, Financial and Health Care powers of attorney.
+A power of attorney is a legal document that you sign.
+When you sign it you must be competent.
+It authorizes a third party to act on your behalf.
+A power of attorney may be limited to a specific authority.
+The two most common authorities are, Financial and Health Care powers of attorney.
 The person to whom the power is granted is considered to be you attorney in fact for the purpose set out in the power.
-A power of attorney is in effect until you, the grantor, revokes it or until you die.
+A power of attorney is in effect until you revoke it or until you die.

-3. Trust Administration.
-A Trustee is that person who the trustor sets out in the trust with the responsibility of administering the trust.
-The trustee is under a legal duty to administer the trust as it is set out in the trust.
-The trustee acts in a fiduciary capacity owing specific legal duties to the beneficiaries of the trust instrument.
+A Trustee is the person you appoint in the trust with the responsibility of administering your trust.
+The trustee is under a legal duty to administer the trust as it’s set in the trust.
+The trustee acts in a fiduciary capacity.
+As a fiduciary they owe you specific legal duties to the beneficiaries of the trust.
 The duties of the Trustee are determined from the language of the trust instrument itself, from statutory law and other precedents as set out by the courts in the jurisdiction.

-4. Health Care Directives.
-Also called an advanced health care directive, gives you the power to control what if any health care you receive in the event you become incapacitated as a result of your sickness.
-In essence the directive sets out in advance what health care you want to receive or the person you want to decide for you in said matters at the end of your life.
-This directive is helpful in removing such end of life decision making from your loved ones or your treating physician.
+Also called an advanced health care directive.
+It gives you the power to control what if any health care you receive in the event you become incapacitated.
+In essence the directive sets out in advance what health care you want to receive.
+It also names the person you want to decide health care decisions at the end of your life.
+This directive is helpful in removing the burden of end of life decisions from your loved ones or your treating physician.

-6.Living Trusts.
-Most people are interested in creating a trust as a means of avoiding probate because they believe there is a tax benefit or that the process is easier.
-Although this may be true creating a trust although a valuable tool for estate planning in Oklahoma may not be right for everyone.
-It is true that a trust unlike a will is a private document and that it may be a valuable way of preserving assets.
+Most people are interested in creating a trust as a means of avoiding probate.
+They do this because they believe there is a tax benefit or that the process is easier.
+Although this may be true creating a trust is a valuable tool for estate planning.
+It’s true that a trust unlike a will is a private document and that it may be a valuable way of preserving assets.
 It is also necessary that you consult a skilled Oklahoma Trust lawyer who can help you make that determination and who can guide you on how to prepare trust documents and fund the trust.

-7. Revocable and Irrevocable Living Trusts.
-Both irrevocable and revocable living trusts allow you to effectively manage your financial affairs and may afford the trustor certain tax advantages as well as asset protection.
-The primary difference between the two is that once drafted and funded the irrevocable living trust is said to be beyond the control of the trustor and cannot be changed.
-There are certain reasons this is done and can be explained to you and fitted to you particular estate planning need by an experienced estate planning attorney in Oklahoma.
+Both irrevocable and revocable living trusts allow you to effectively manage your financial affairs and may afford the you certain tax advantages.
+Along with tax benefits.
+The primary difference between the two is that once drafted and funded the irrevocable living trust is said to be beyond your control.
+It also means that you cant change it.
+There are certain reasons this is done and can be explained to you and fitted to your particular estate planning needs.